evert/evert.github.com/_posts/2015/2015-08-10-switching-to-generators.md

 ?>
 ```

-But this defeats the point a bit.
+But, converting to an array defeats the point of using generators a little
+bit.

-To me, this is something that can instantly in the infamous
+To me, this is something that can instantly get added to the infamous
 ["fractal of bad design"][2] article.
 We've had generators since PHP 5.5,
 iterators since PHP 5.0, and array_map since PHP 4.0, so PHP maintainers have
 had over a decade to fix this shortcoming.